"Now Listen to Me..."

 My next recommendation is The Heart is a Lonely Hunter.

-Based on a novel by Carson McCullers its story concerns a deaf-mute (John Singer) who travels to a nearby southern town to be closer to his similarly handicapped dear friend (Spiros Antonapoulos).
+Based on a novel by Carson McCullers this story concerns a deaf-mute (John Singer) who travels to a nearby southern town to be closer to his similarly handicapped dear friend (Spiros Antonapoulos).
 Because of his mischievous, child-like ways, Spiros is institutionalised.
-There Singer encounters various local inhabitants whose lives he will intersect and seriously affect.
+There, in the local community, Singer encounters various inhabitants whose lives he will intersect and seriously affect.
 They all share their personal problems with him but find themselves unable to reciprocate any deeper feelings until it is too late.
-All of the characters and relationships depicted are so maturely presented, subtly engaging and emotionally stirring, they resonate long after their stories end.
-The film stars Alan Arkin whose consummate performance as Singer is perfectly judged, delicately balanced between heart and mind.
+All of the characters and relationships depicted are so maturely presented, engaging and emotionally stirring, they resonate long after their stories end.
+The film stars Alan Arkin whose consummate performance as Singer is perfectly judged and balanced between heart and mind.
 His ability to subtly communicate so much astute consideration and profound feeling without saying a word is truly astonishing.

 Another TCM recommendation is Orson Welles' outrageously entertaining film noir curio The Lady from Shanghai.

-I love it more and more each time I see it.
-It's convoluted for sure and the characters' behaviour inconsistent, but their interactions are fascinating to watch and behind some rather bizarre words and actions, revealing of deep emotional authenticity.
-Welles' unbridled panache produces a wild ride, (almost literally at the end), full of sensational dialogue, wicked cynicism, an amusingly self-deprecating narrator (Welles) and above all, a creative genius' twisted but infectious way of observing human frailties and dilemmas.
+I love this film more and more each time I see it.
+The Lady from Shanghai is convoluted for sure and the characters' behaviour inconsistent but their interactions are fascinating to watch and behind some rather bizarre words and actions, revealing of deep emotional authenticity.
+Welles' unbridled panache produces a wild ride (almost literally at the end) full of sensational dialogue, wicked cynicism, an amusingly self-deprecating narrator (Welles) and above all, a creative genius' twisted but infectious way of observing human frailties and dilemmas.
 My favourite scene?...
 The Picnic!
-It airs (updated) Monday, October 17 at 8:30am PST.
+It airs (updated) Monday, May 13 at (late evening) 1:30am PST.